magsenche/hanazono/docs/code/docker.md

 ??? question "Docker: how does ENV instruction benefit a Docker container?"
      It sets environment variables for processes inside the container

-??? question "Docker: difference between ENTRYPOINt and CMD"
+??? question "Docker: difference between ENTRYPOINT and CMD"
     ENTRYPOINT determines the default command when the container starts, while CMD specifies the default command for the container when it runs but can be overridden

 ??? question "Why use nginx in a containerzied environment?"